JayNightmare/Astrial/README.md

 This codebase is uses discord.js, sqlite3, .env, and a few other packages.
 If you experience a problem with a package, don't blame me.

+The bot so far only supports Prefix commands.

+Road Map:
+- v0.5:
+  - Will introduce slash commands.

 # How to get working:
 1. Do `npm install` to install all dependencies.
-2. Navigate to the Config folder (`cd src/config`) and edit the `config.js` file to
+2. Navigate to the root (Astrial Folder) and create a `.env` file.
 3. Fill out `.env`.
 4. Run Bot.
    1. Local Machine: Use `Run and Debug` menu.
 Do NOT just do `node bot.js`, it wont break, you'll just look dumb.
+The `.vscode` folder has a launch.json file which points to the file that starts the bot.
-   2. Server Machine: Install pm2 (`npm install pm2 -g`) and do `pm2 start bot.js --name "name of bot"`.
+   2. Server Machine: Install pm2 (`npm install pm2 -g`) and navigate to the `cd src/` do `pm2 start shard.js --name "name of bot"`.
 This will auto restart the bot if a critical error occurs and allows you to remotely monitor your bot on the [PM2](https://app.pm2.io) website.